 I think there are several good reasons to believe the first explanation is the most reasonable, but I can certainly understand why some scholars think the second explanation is also worthy.
 John ends his gospel by saying, “This is the disciple who is testifying to these things and wrote these things, and we know that his testimony is true” (John 21:24).
 He seems to be assuring his readers that he is recording true eyewitness observations.
 It just so happens that pleural or pericardial effusion would account for the water John described and are also an evidential indicator that Jesus died on the cross (consistent with John’s description of events).
 In addition, John’s later statements in 1 John are not clear.
 John could have taken the time here to “connect the dots” for us and tie his statements in 1 John to his observations in John 19:34.
 After all, the early Church theologians (when writing about this topic) had no problem making direct statements about this connection.
 Why wouldn’t John do so as well?
 Finally, the ambiguous meaning of John’s statement in 1 John has resulted in a variety of interpretations from theologians over the years.
 Note that the ancient thinkers did not agree precisely with their interpretations of this passage.
 If John intended to make a theological point, rather than a simple observation about history, his point is somewhat obscure.

 It is quite reasonable to believe that John spent many years trying to understand what he saw at the cross.
 It was certainly a highly emotional experience, and John’s lack of anatomical or medical expertise resulted in many unanswered questions related to the water.
 It also seems reasonable that John might make powerful theological points based on his observations.
 But even if this is true, John’s statements in 1 John have no bearing or impact on the historicity of his initial observations in John 19:34.
 John merely appears to be interpreting what he saw.
-In writing his Gospel, John’s was simply “testifying to these things… and we know that his testimony is true”.
+In writing his Gospel, John’s goal was simply “testifying to these things… and we know that his testimony is true”.
+In writing his Gospel, John’s goal was simply “testifying to these things… and we know that his testimony is true” Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.